Alexander Toponce: Investor and developer

 Within a few years, Toponce's investment in a mine near Shoup, Idaho provided a good return, although it did not become a long-time money-maker.
 Around the turn of the century, Toponce tried to make a splash with a big livestock deal.
 He bought up over 2,600 horses, plus 150 mules, in Nevada, paying rock-bottom prices because most of the animals were totally wild and poorly fed.
 He planned to drive them east into Nebraska or Kansas, moving slowly enough so they could fatten on the grassy plains.
 Along the way, they would be broken to riding and harness.
 “Broke” horses and mule were worth ten to fifty times what Alex had paid for them.

 But Alex seems to have been seriously injured on this venture and, for a man of sixty years, the aftereffects may have been very serious.
 Toponce did not mention these events in his Reminiscences, but it was quite some time before his name appeared in the newspapers again.

 Most of Toponce's projects in his final years involved irrigation and hydroelectric power.
 Thus, in 1920, a reporter marveled at Toponce's energy in pursuing a substantial water project at the age of eighty-one.
 That was about two years after Alex began dictating the Reminiscences for his wife to record.
 According to the original edition, he completed the effort before his eightieth birthday, but encountered obstacles in getting it published.
 Toponce continued to work on an irrigation project in Wyoming, but suffered heart problems in February 1923.
 He apparently never fully recovered and died on May 13, 1923.

 Legacy

 Toponce Creek, located about twenty miles east of Pocatello, Idaho, was named for Alexander after he ranged cattle in the area.

-His memoir, The Reminiscences of Alexander Toponce, is surely his largest legacy.
+His memoir is titled The Reminiscences of Alexander Toponce.
 A Google Scholar search for “Alexander Toponce” generated nearly sixty hits.
 The range of books and articles that cited his document includes several “Old West” histories, Episcopal Church history, mining history, Camp Floyd in Utah, vigilante activities, water resources, early freighting, and much, much more.